How can Ukrainians get financial assistance in Ireland?

 You can also apply for a payment directly to your bank account at a financial institution, such as a bank or credit union.
 This can be done when your application for financial aid is approved and you receive your first payment at the post office.

-Payments can only be made to an account at an Irish financial institution or to a Revolut or N26 account in your name.
+Payments can be made to an account at an Irish financial institution or to a Revolut or N26 account in your name.
 This applies to both the payment of individual financial assistance and child support.

 Read more about how to make payments to a bank card here.